xpmatteo/birthday-greetings-kata/README.md

 # Update March 2025

-Added Go and PHP versions thanks to Cursor and Claude
+Added Go and PHP versions thanks to Cursor and Claude.
+Much-needed conversion of the Java version to Java 17.